vaginessa/karinasirota.g/project.md

 #### [Apple Calculator](/EECS330-Calculator/)
 Time Span: Two Weeks

 This is a simple calculator mimiking the Apple calculator.
+Its functionality will be updated periodically.

 #### Art Therapy Tablet Prototype
 Time Span: 6 months and counting